larryhernandez/MRI_research/README.md

 The MATLAB code provided here would achieve the following tasks if provided with an appropriate MRI data file:
   1. Extract raw imaging data and calibration data from MRI data files
-  2. Generate 3D coordinates for each MRI data sample (i.e. 3D k-space map)
+  2. Generate 3D coordinates for each MRI data sample (i.e. produce a 3D k-space map)
-  3. Create a crude estimate of the density compensation coefficients needed for image reconstruction, OR create a symbolic link to a file containing previously generated density compensation coefficients
+  3. Create a crude estimate of the density compensation coefficients needed for image reconstruction, OR create a symbolic link to a file that contains previously generated density compensation coefficients
-  4. Utilize calibration data to reduce image blurring by correcting phase errors and trajectory deviations caused by eddy currents.
+  4. Utilize calibration data to restore signal loss and to reduce image blurring caused by eddy currents.
-  5. Generate impulse response of this particular MRI sampling pattern (useful for designing and improving the MRI data collection method)
+  5. Generate an impulse response of this particular MRI sampling pattern (useful for designing and improving the MRI data collection method)

 # Description of the 'icones' 3D Rosette-like MRI Sampling Pattern